Cane Hill Hospital - London (text and photos by Renée)

 Beyond the suggestions of animal inhabitancy (the syncopated murmur of mice and squirrels beneath floors or in ceilings; the plangent coo of pigeons) was the evidence itself; the fresh carcass of a kite at the base of a stairwell, the plush red triangle of a lifeless butterfly's folded wings.

-A desire to be elsewhere - both from the over-familiar bustle of London, and from its demands to integrate citizens through collective memory (the din of advertising that now stands for culture).
+The hospital answers the desire to be elsewhere - both from the over-familiar bustle of London, and from its demands to integrate citizens through collective memory (the din of advertising that now stands for culture).
 Here there are no appeals to remember faces, names, dates, facts.
 Much of the artwork, simply left strewn across floors, is illegibly signed or else not at all; authorship lost and with it, the illusion that anything can be moored to a steady past.

 The effect can be frustrating or liberating - the modern equivalent of the oubliette, a dungeon accessible only through a hatch in a high ceiling.
 The name literally means 'a place of forgetting'.
 Walking through Cane Hill, the feeling of an inaccessible outside world becomes the reason for being here - absence as an analgesic.
 Leaving is as unsettling as stepping out into sunlight once one has become accustomed to the dark.